It depends on what type of medication you are prescribed.

 Other types of drugs sometimes used to treat depression including mood stabilizers and atypical antipsychotics also take about 4 to 6 weeks for individuals to notice a difference.

 If you've tried around three different medications without feeling better, you might have treatment resistant depression.
-Your doctor might talk to you about trying devised based treatments like electroconvulsive therapy (ECT), or transcranial magnetic stimulation (TMS).
-Some people feel better after one or two sessions of devise based treatments.
+Your doctor might talk to you about trying device-based treatments like transcranial magnetic stimulation (TMS) or electroconvulsive therapy (ECT).
+The time frame for these devices varies, from just a few sessions to several sessions a week for several weeks.
+Ask your doctor for details about the type of treatment you will be receiving.

 Drugs like ketamine are showing potential for quicker treatment of depression.
 These options are shown to have positive effects within one day and are currently being researched.